-The increase in impairment booked on receivables from customers results from the year-end review of the impairment model.
+The increase in impairment on receivables from customers results from the year-end review of the impairment model, which was necessary due to the loan moratorium introduced for the pandemic period.
+For more details please refer to Note 38.

 28. Other operating income